mom and toddler reading

 One of the most basic ways to encourage toddlers’ early reading skills is just to make sure their language skills are as strong as possible.
 Spoken language is the base most children build their understanding of written language off of, and the stronger they are as communicators in general, the more easily they’ll be able to transition to written communication.

-As always, the best way to build your toddler’s language skills is just to talk to him, as often and as engagingly as you can.
-Talking about his interests is a great way to get your little one involved in the conversation, but talking about your interests, or about the world around you and him, is a great way to introduce new vocabulary and concepts.
-Having a wide variety of conversations with Baby is the best way to engage with him, and to make sure his language abilities keep growing as fast as he is.
+As always, the best way to build your toddler’s language skills is just to talk to them, as often and as engagingly as you can.
+Talking about their interests is a great way to get your little one involved in the conversation, but talking about your interests, or about the world around you and them, is a great way to introduce new vocabulary and concepts.
+Having a wide variety of conversations with Baby is the best way to engage with them, and to make sure their language abilities keep growing as fast as they are.

 A note on dropping the “pre-”